US declares public health emergency over monkeypox outbreak - NewsBreak

 US declares public health emergency over monkeypox outbreak

-WASHINGTON — (AP) — The federal government declared a public health emergency Thursday to bolster the response to the monkeypoxoutbreak that has infected more than 7,100 Americans.
+The federal government has declared a public health emergency to bolster the response to the monkeypox outbreak that has infected more than 6,600 Americans.

 The White House said it has made more than 1.1 million doses available and has helped to boost domestic diagnostic capacity to 80,000 tests per week.

-No one in the United States has died.
-A few deaths have been reported in other countries.

-Earlier this week, the Biden administration named top officials from the Federal Emergency Management Agency and the Centers for Disease Control and Prevention to serve as the White House coordinators to combat monkeypox.
+Earlier this week, the Biden administration named top officials from the Federal Emergency Management Agency and the Centres for Disease Control and Prevention to serve as the White House coordinators to combat monkeypox.

 Thursday’s declaration is an important — and overdue — step, said Lawrence Gostin, a public health law expert at Georgetown University.